-When it comes to hiking, Ontario has a lot to offer.
-While the province doesn’t have the towering mountain ranges that can be found out west, Ontario does have some beautiful scenery with plenty of lakes, forests, rivers, rock formations – and let’s not forget about some of the most beautiful fall foliage colours in the world.
-If you’re looking for exploration, lace up your boots and check out this list of 5 of the best hiking trails in Ontario.
+When it comes to hiking, Ontario has lots of trails and scenic views to offer.
+While the province doesn’t have the towering mountain ranges that can be found out west, Ontario does have some beautiful scenery with plenty of lakes, forests, rivers, and rock formations.
+Plus, let’s not forget about some of the most beautiful fall foliage colours in the world!

 Cup and Saucer Trail

-Located on Manitoulin Island, the Cup and Saucer trail is considered to be one of the best hikes in Ontario thanks to its beautiful views and the fact that it is accessible year-round.
+Located on Manitoulin Island, the Cup and Saucer trail is considered to be one of the best hikes in Ontario thanks to its beautiful views and the fact that it’s accessible year-round.
 There are about 12km of trails to tackle with varying difficulty depending on the route you take.
-Most people hike a 5.1km ‘out and back’ type route that is considered to be moderately challenging.
+Most people hike a 5.1km ‘out and back’ type route that’s considered to be moderately challenging.
+The trail can take anywhere from 1.5-4 hours, but after a steep climb you’ll be rewarded with a stunning view overlooking the North Channel and Lake Manitou.

 For those planning on this hike in the winter, it’s recommended that you have crampons as it can be very icy.
 Several reviews also suggest bringing a GPS as the markers are limited and sometimes hard to see in the snow.